Fleskimiso/RecruitmentTask/README.md

 ### Requirements

 - Python 3.10 or higher
-- Third-party libraries ( yet none )
+- Third-party libraries:
+    - sqlite3
+    - argparse
 ## Usage
 Run the script from the shell (project directory as a working directory).